BBC-Data-Unit/unsolved-crime/regression.md

 Regression establishes the strength (or weakness) of the relationship between two variables: for example, years spent smoking vs proportion developing cancer.
 Multiple regression analysis does this for multiple variables.
 For example:

-% burglaries vs % no suspect
+* Percentage burglaries vs percentage no suspect
-% drugs vs % no suspect
+* Percentage drugs vs percentage no suspect

-First, then we had to compile the data for each.
-This was done by creating pivot tables of crimes by force and outcomes by force, and then calculating % of total by force
+First, then, you need compile the data for each.
+(This was done by creating pivot tables of crimes by force and outcomes by force, and then calculating % of total by force.)

 Next, activate the Analysis Toolpak in Excel and in the Data tab select Data Analysis > Regression